-- Current communication design pre-majors not accepted into the program will be reclassified as BFA studio majors for advising purposes.
+- Current Pre-Communication Design majors not accepted into the program will be reclassified as BFA Studio Majors for advising purposes.

 - College of Creative Arts Undecided students, non-major Miami students, and external transfer students not accepted into the Communication Design program and not granted BFA studio status may obtain BFA studio status by participating in the BFA Transfer Portfolio in the next academic year.